 The boule – or round loaf – is a great place to start as a beginning sourdough baker.
-This tangy sourdough boule bread recipe is a versatile accompaniment to soups, salads, sandwiches, and more.
-And this dough, stiff enough to work by hand but still tacky enough to rise well, eases the beginner into sourdough baking without too much fuss.
+This tangy sourdough boule recipe is a versatile accompaniment to soups, salads, sandwiches, and more.
+This boule bread dough, stiff enough to work by hand but still tacky enough to rise well, eases the beginner into sourdough baking without too much fuss.

 The absolute most important ingredient in sourdough baking is an active starter.

 - How to Make Bread from Scratch: What You Need to Know About the Basics

 With bread baking, the actual work time is fairly minimal.

 It’s the rise time that requires patience for this sourdough bread recipe.
 But it’s the rise time that gives you a light, fluffy boule bread loaf to pair with your favorite soup.
 (Like this one.)

 ★ Did you make this sourdough boule recipe?
 Don’t forget to give it a star rating below! ★